 Most plans also specify an all or nothing approach; either you go all-in with this brokerage window or not.
 You can’t do half and half or some other percentage.
 Once you move to this type of account, you can treat your account just like an IRA.

-Larger companies, because of their size, sometimes get better and more cost-efficient choices than smaller companies, but even larger companies limit you to a couple of dozen funds at the most.
+Larger companies, because of their size, sometimes get better and more cost-efficient choices than smaller companies, but even larger companies may limit you to a couple of dozen funds.

 If you take advantage of the brokerage window, you can precisely allocate funds the way you would like.